Introduction to Cluster Algebras. Chapters 1-3: Spider moves

-\begin{definition} \emph{Urban renewal} is a local transformation of a bipartite graph~$G$ as above that takes a quadrilateral face each of whose vertices has degree at least $3$, and adds or removes four ``legs" as shown in Figure~\ref{fig:urban}. \end{definition}
+\begin{definition} The \emph{spider move} is a local transformation of a bipartite graph as in \cref{def:graphquiver} which contains a quadrilateral face, whose vertices alternate in color and have degree at least $3$.
+The move switches the colors of the four vertices of the quadrilateral and adds four ``legs,'' as shown in \cref{fig:urban}.